 Recommended Dietary Allowance (RDA).
 The amount of nutrients needed daily to prevent the development of disease in most people.
-An example is vitamin C; the RDA is 70 milligrams, below which, for most people, there is the risk of developing scurvy.
+An example is vitamin C; the RDA ranges from 40 to 120 milligrams depending on age and sex.

 Supplements.
 Vitamins, minerals, herbs, or other substances taken orally and meant to correct deficiencies in the diet.